Property values appreciate in value over time

 in value.
 Factors such as poor upkeep, the general decline of an area,

-economic obsolescence, reduced demand, increased crime levels, etc. can
+economic obsolescence, economic conditions, reduced demand, over supply, increased crime levels, etc. can

 cause properties to decline in value even when replacement costs are